Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 So there’s that old cliché again, THE APPLE NEVER FALLS FAR FROM THE TREE.
 Truth be told, it’s actually a very important principle in parenting and coaching.
 In fact, if you’d like to shape your child in any particular way, then you had better pay pretty close attention to how this parenting (and coaching) principle operates.

-So what does this homespun little piece of psychology mean?
+So what does this homespun statement really mean?
 Well, on the surface, it’s just another version of “like father, like son.”
 For good or bad, better or worse, in many ways your kids grow up to be very much like you.
 While they come into this world with their own, very unique sets of temperament, response-ability and resources, they will still end up more like you than not.
 Of course, this is an extremely obvious statement for me to make because who else are they going to resemble if not their parents?
 In addition to the issue of genes, they will be more like you than anyone else because that’s what happens when you live with your primary teachers for some 18 odd years.

 The fact that you as a parent are your child’s most important teacher is another profoundly obvious statement.
 However, as obvious as this may be, far too many parents lose sight of the obvious: You are constantly teaching and influencing your child’s behaviors on a daily basis.
 EVERY interaction you have with them is yet another opportunity for them to learn.
 In fact, they ARE learning in every interaction that you have with them and many of these lessons are going on at an unconscious level.
 It is a fact that as a parent, you CAN’T, NOT TEACH your children.
 Even if you are an absent, neglectful parent, you are still continually teaching your children lessons about dependability, responsibility, relationships, intimacy and, depending on how they interpret your absence, their own self-worth.
 Good or bad, the lessons that they learn from you can last a lifetime and then be passed on to the next generation.